Step-by-Step Guide to Car Insurance Renewal in the Philippines

 When Should I Renew my Car Insurance Policy?

 Most car insurance policies last for a year, which means yours will likely renew 12 months from when your policy started.
-For example, if your policy’s effectivity date is June 1, 2018, its renewal would fall on June 1, 2019.
+For example, if your policy’s effectivity date is June 1, 2020, its car insurance renewal due date would fall on June 1, 2021.